azkaban/azkaban/tools/README.md

 The python scripts in this directory require python3.
 A python virtual environment is recommended to run these scripts.
-See [Documentation development](../README.md#documentation-development) for the python setup.

 The tool assumes that the upstream remote points to the main repo.